kevindurb/blog/_posts/2023-01-24-my-dev-env-anywhere.md

 I can run this container on any linux system by just installing distrobox and podman/docker and running two commands.
 And when I want updates I just blow away the container, pull the latest one and start it back up again.
 I can also run all the tools I love on systems that may not be supported by the tools.
+This is a super cool paradigm and I encourage everyone to go take a look!